 - 1. Uphold their mana and show respect, including demonstrating: - sensitivity towards difference in ethnicity, culture, age, gender, background and individual levels of ability; - support for registrars experiencing hardship, stress or difficulties; - zero tolerance towards any form of harassment, discrimination, coercion, intimidation or violence. - 2.
-Provide access to information through: - the College's website, Learning Zone/Te Ara platform, Facebook page and other social media; - programme information, forms and guidance; and - personal records and official information pursuant to the Privacy Act 1993. - Study and progression advice and guidance.
+Provide access to information through: - the College's website, Learning Zone/Te Ara platform, Facebook page and other social media; - programme information, forms and guidance; and - personal records and official information pursuant to the Privacy Act 1993. - study and progression advice and guidance. - 3.
+Deliver competent and effective teaching, learning facilitation and mentoring.